 On the evening these photographs were taken, there was a concert given by the Grimethorpe Colliery Band.
 The second half of the concert was similar to that at the 'Last Night of the Proms' with Henry Wood's 'Sea Songs', 'Jerusalem', 'Land of Hope and Glory', 'Rule Britannia' and 'The National Anthem'.
 I have attended many memorable performances over the years including 'A Midsummer Night's Dream', 'Rebecca', in which the house appears to catch light, 'Pirates of Penzance', 'A Woman of No Importance', 'The Hound of the Baskervilles' and 'The Pasadena Roof Orchestra'.

 The house was the home of the Fitton family in the 16th and 17th century and was said to be the residence of Shakespeare's dark lady.
 Raymond Richards, the celebrated Cheshire historian, who wrote Old Cheshire Churches in 1947and The Manor of Gawsworth in 1957, acquired the hall and it is now run by his son.
 Raymond Richards restored the old vicarage in the late 1949s and lived in it while restoring the hall

-On the public footpath to the left of the Gawsworth Old Hall you can see this statue of Sir Robert Peel.
+On the public footpath to the left of the Gawsworth Old Hall you can see this statue of Sir Robert Peel, which was bought from Peel Park by Raymond Richards just after World War II.
 If you follow the path you find the remains of an old narrow-guage railway track, which runs by the moss.
 The path eventually reaches the bridge that crosses the main railway line and leads to the Macclesfield Canal.

 |Sir Robert Peel||The old track|